 Jess is very much turning the national conversation on flood management into strategy and action, and is bringing University of Reading students on this journey.

 Jess is one of many renowned academics within a community recognised for its research strength.
-The University of Reading ranked 4th in the UK for research power in Earth Systems and Environmental Sciences (Research Fortnight's Analysis Power Rankings, 2014, based on its analysis of the latest Research Excellence Framework, 2014).
+The University of Reading ranked 3rd in the UK for research power in Earth Systems and Environmental Sciences (Times Higher Education, Institutions Ranked by Subject, based on its analysis of the latest REF 2021).

 Research expertise in the Department feeds directly into the topics students study throughout their degree, placing them at the cutting edge of developments, not just learning from books.